web3pirates/dao-ghorants/README.md

 ## Contributing

-If you are interested in contributing to DAO-Ghorants, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you are interested in contributing to DAO-Ghorants, please contact us.

+## Transparency and ChatGPT

+DAO-Ghorants is committed to transparency in the grant process.
+ChatGPT is integrated to streamline and enhance the evaluation process, providing clear and objective insights into proposals.

 ## Issues and Feedback